-If your dog doesn't tolerate booties well, make sure you take the time to condition their paws before and after a hike.
+If your dog doesn't tolerate booties well, make sure you take the time to condition their paws with a dog paw balm before and after a hike.
 This can help strengthen the skin on their pads and even CBD salves can have therapeutic benefits.

 11. Check Your Dog Afterwards

 When you get home, always check your dog over for burrs, foxtails, debris, and most especially ticks (even if you’ve used a repellent).
-Ticks can carry disease that you want to protect against.
-Make sure you remove them correctly.
+Ticks can carry diseases, so remove a tick from your dog correctly.
 Foxtails in particular can work their way through the skin and cause abscesses and other serious injuries.
 Don’t neglect the paws: small stones and other debris can get caught between the toes.

-Wiping your dog down with cleaning wipes can be a great way to freshen them up and also keep your eyes peeled for any bugs or burrs.
+Wiping your dog down with Only Natural Pet Flea and Tick Wipes can be a great way to repel biting insects and also keep your eyes peeled for any bugs or burrs.

 12. Help Your Dog Recover & Stay Healthy

-If your dog is getting older, or if it's been an especially tough day, consider a joint support supplement.
+If your dog is getting older, or if it's been an especially tough day, consider a joint support supplement for dogs.
 Herbal formulas can help with a healthy inflammation response and joint building compounds, like glucosamine, chondroitin, and MSM will help support joints daily.

 Hiking is a great way for you to bond with your dog and allow them some much needed stimulation.
 It can seem daunting to get started, but remember to take your time and use these easy to follow steps.
 You'll get to the point where you and your dog will love getting out into nature and hitting the trail.